-Theft
+> Theft

-- If a student if doing to steal school, staff or peers equipment a significant sanction will be applied. - The school/ owner may also report the theft to the police. - The school will expect students to return or replace stolen equipment. - > Threatening, intimidation, fighting or violent and aggressive behaviour towards anyone in the school community - It will not be tolerated and has no place at Pakefield High School. - A significant sanction will be applied. - > Smoking, E- cigarettes or Vapes - Are prohibited items.
-Pupils will be searched, items disposed of and parents contacted. - Students will receive a significant sanction. - > Racist, sexist, homophobic or discriminatory behaviour - Has no place in education and isn't acceptable at Pakefield.
-Every students and member of staff deserves to come to school or their workplace discrimination free. - Students will receive a significant sanction if this behaviour occurs. - The school may report this behaviour to the police. - > Possession of any prohibited items (disposed of by school).
-These are: - Knives or weapons - Alcohol - Illegal drugs

-- Stolen items

-- Tobacco and cigarette papers

-- E-cigarettes or vapes
+- If a student if doing to steal school, staff or peers equipment a significant sanction will be applied. - The school/ owner may also report the theft to the police. - The school will expect students to return or replace stolen equipment. - > Threatening, intimidation, fighting or violent and aggressive behaviour towards anyone in the school community - It will not be tolerated and has no place at Pakefield High School. - A significant sanction will be applied. - > Smoking, E- cigarettes or Vapes - Are prohibited items. - Pupils will be searched, items disposed of and parents contacted. - Students will receive a significant sanction. - > Racist, sexist, homophobic or discriminatory behaviour - Has no place in education or society and isn't acceptable at Pakefield. - Every students and member of staff deserves to come to school or their workplace discrimination free. - Students will receive a significant sanction if this behaviour occurs. - The school may report this behaviour to the police. - > Possession of any prohibited/banned items.
+These are: - Knives or weapons - Alcohol - Illegal drugs - · Stolen items - Tobacco and cigarette papers - E-cigarettes or vapes - Fireworks - Pornographic images

-- Fireworks

-- Pornographic images

-- · Aerosols or sprays

-- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an

-offence, or to cause personal injury to, or damage to the property of, any person (including the

-pupil)

-- · Any item banned by the school

-- Possession of any confiscated items (retained and returned to parents/ carer).
-These are:

-- Mobile phones

-- Smart watches

-- Air pods

-- · Headphones or speakers or similar devices

-- Stolen items

-- · Any item banned by the school but deemed returnable
+- · Aerosols or sprays - · Peanuts or nut products - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil) - Add any other items that are banned in your school, e.g. mobile phones and similar devices - > Possession of any confiscated items (retained and returned to parents/ carer).
+These are: - Mobile phones - Smart watches - Air pods - · Headphones or speakers or similar devices - · Stolen items - Outer layers and items not in school uniform policy - Any item banned by the school but deemed returnable